-PROJECT/PROGRAM INFORM MATION
+PROJECT/PROGRAM INFORMATION

 PROJECT/PROGRAM MANAGER'S NAME:

 PROJECT/PROGRAM MANAGER'S ORGANIZATION:

 STREET ADDRESS:

-CITY: STATE: ŽIP CO DE:
+CITY: STATE: ZIP CODE:

-PROJECT/PROGRAM MANAGER PHONE: PROJECT/PROGRAM MANAGER EMAIL: PROJECT/PROGRA AM MANAGER FAX:
+PROJECT/PROGRAM MANAGER PHONE: PROJECT/PROGRAM MANAGER EMAIL: PROJ ECT/PROGRAM MANAGER FAX:

-HOMELESS PREVENTION QUESTIONS
+HOMELESSNESS PREVENTION QUESTIONS

-- 1. Describe in detail how the services provided will meet the need of the community as identified by the applicant and the local Continuum of Care.
-Provide detailed information about how you plan to address homelessness in your community. - 2.
-What is the target population of the program and how many individuals do you plan to serve during the 18 months? - 3.
-How does your target population address the needs of the Continuum of Care (CoC)? - 4.
-Outline your plan for serving at risk of homeless individuals and families by providing short-term or medium term assistance. - 5.
-What is your strategy to remove barriers and implement the Housing First model? - 6.
-Describe how you will determine when each individual or family has reached stabilization. - 7.
-Under what circumstances would you provide a reevaluation of a participant prior to the 3 month requirement established by HUD? - 8.
-Identify your programs barriers to provide assistance (programmatic or administrative). - 9.
-What barriers exist within your agency to provide stabilization services and ensure permanent housing for all homeless persons? - 10.
-Describe your strategy for soliciting participants to the program? - 11.
-Coordinated Entry participation is a requirement once a system is adopted by the local Continuum of Care (CoC).
-Will your agency participate? - 12.
-Are you providing services directly or subcontracting the services to another provider? - 13.
-What is your process for linking with the mainstream resources identified by the applicant? - 14.
-Describe the process for determining eligibility and requirements for case management? - 15.
-How does your agency ensure you are not providing more than 24 months of assistance within a three year period? - 16.
-The applicant will provide a termination policy and appeal process for all participants receiving assistance.
-Will your agency adopt the policy of the grantee and how will you implement it in your programs? - 17.
-Has your agency administered homeless services in the past?
-How did you determine success of the participants? - 18.
+- 1. Describe your project.
+What is your target population(s) and how does the program meet the needs of your local community in accordance with your CoC's Strategic Plan?
+How many households do you plan to serve during the contract period? - 2.
+Describe how your will determine the amount of assistance provided to each at-risk of homelessness household (short-term or medium-term assistance)? - 3.
+What is your strategy to remove barriers and implement the Housing First model? - 4.
+Describe how your agencies case managers are working with program participants to develop a housing-oriented goal plan to obtain housing stabilization.
+How is it determined when a household reaches stabilization? - 5.
+Under what circumstances would you provide a reevaluation of a participant prior to the 3month requirement established by HUD? - 6.
+What barriers exist, either programmatic or administrative, that would prevent your agency from providing stabilization services to ensure permanent housing for all homeless persons? - 7.
+Describe your strategy for soliciting participants to the program? - 8.
+Explain how your agency participates in your local CoC's Coordinated Entry System as required by HUD? - 9.
+Are you providing services directly or subcontracting the services to another provider? - 10.
+What is your process for linking program participants with the mainstream resources in your community? - 11.
+Describe the process for determining program eligibility to receive Homelessness Prevention services? - 12.
+How does your agency ensure you are not providing more than 24 months of assistance within a three year period? - 13.
 Does your agency have the capacity to begin providing services immediately?
-How is that determined? - 19.
-How will the grantee monitor the program for compliance?
+How is that determined?